 Reconciliation starts with a question, rather than an assumption about the past

 With most racism stemming from a lack of awareness or understanding about another culture and its people, education is a significant way to create an Australia that is inclusive and respectful of its Indigenous peoples.

 The good news is that there are lots of things you can do to contribute to reconciliation.

 If you don’t know about something, ask someone!
 Many Indigenous Australians are more than happy to share their history, but always ask if they are comfortable with doing so first, before you launch into your questions.
 Read this article to learn more about how to be respectful when asking First Nations people to share their knowledge and history.

 Check out what’s online

-Reconciliation Australia, National Aborigines and Islanders Day Observance Committee (NAIDOC) and Australians for Native Title and Reconciliation (ANTaR) are examples of Indigenous organisations that have loads of info about reconciliation and Indigenous people.
+Reconciliation Australia, NAIDOC, and Australians for Native Title and Reconciliation (ANTaR) are examples of Indigenous organisations that have loads of info about reconciliation and Indigenous people.